Rolandchn/Bomberman/README.md

 5. [Droits](#droits)

 ## <a name="introduction">🤖 Introduction<a/>
-Bomberman simplified is a game developed with Pygame by 2 developpers for a school project. <br>
+Bomberman simplified is a game developed in Python by 2 developpers for a school project. <br>
-This project is use principal of minimax and alpha-beta pruning to create smart and optimize AI.
+This project uses the principles of Minimax and Alpha-Beta Pruning to create intelligent and efficient AI behavior.

 ## <a name="technologie">⚙️ Technologie<a/>
 - Python